-One of the things that has surprised us in developing this website is how hard it is to find and obtain good quality bike maps and how travel guides are full of pictures but little practical information or quality background on the region for the independent traveller.
+One of the things that surprised us in developing this website was how hard it is to find good quality bike maps and travel guides.
+The latter are usually full of pictures but contain little practical information or quality background on the region for the independent traveller.

-Bike repair manuals come out every few years and, lets face it, there are only certain things that can go wrong with a bike.
-Even so, good pictures and sequential guidance are the keys to regular servicing, our recommended books either get you out of trouble or stop you getting into it.
+Bike repair manuals come out every few years and, let's face it, there are only certain things that can go wrong with a bicycle.
+Even so, good pictures and sequential guidance are the keys to regular servicing.
+Our recommended books will either get you out of trouble or stop you getting into it.

-We offer you books from Rough Guide, Cycline's Bikeline, Michelin, IGN, BVA, Lonely Planet and Cicerone.
+We recommend books from Rough Guide, Cycline's Bikeline, Michelin, IGN, BVA, Lonely Planet and Cicerone.
 If you see better ones please let us know.